• Skip to primary navigation

 Pour the cooking liquid into a saucepan.
 If you added a carrot and onion in with the duck you can either remove them or blend them into the liquid with a stick blender.

 Make a slurry with 1 tablespoon of cornflour and 2 tablespoons of cold water.
 Make sure you get all the lumps out.
-Pour the cornflour slowly into the cooking liquid over a low heat, stirring continuously, until the gravy is the desired thickness.
+Pour the cornflour slowly into the cooking liquid over low heat, stirring continuously, until the gravy is the desired thickness.
 You may not need to use all the cornflour.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Pressure cooker duck FAQ